 There is no universally recognized pre-medical, pre-vet, pre-pharm, etc. major.
 Medical schools and other health-related professional programs require a minimum of one year of biology, general chemistry, organic chemistry, and physics, and usually one semester of calculus.
 Since additional recommended courses include genetics, cell biology, microbiology, biochemistry, and anatomy and physiology, most of these students choose to major in biology.
 However, you can choose any major that appeals to you while still taking the core required courses in science as general credits.
 Appropriate independent study, research, volunteering and internship opportunities are desirable to demonstrate your individual and humanitarian interests.
 For further information, contact the chair of the Natural Sciences division in Preble Hall.

-Pre-professional, M.B.A study
+Pre-professional, M.B.A Study

 The majority of graduate schools which offer M.B.A programs do not require a specific undergraduate major in order to be admitted to an M.B.A program.
 However, a background in the core areas of business is advisable.
 If you are not pursuing a degree in business or a related area, (such as Business Economics, Business Psychology, Social Enterprise, Art Administration, Rehabilitation Administration or a minor in Business) then you should consider courses such as Principles of Accounting, Principles of Management, Principles of Marketing, Managerial Finance as well as principles of Economics.
 Additional courses in Business, Economics and Mathematics (such as statistics and Mathematics for Economics and Business) will be helpful.
 For further information, contact Dr. S. Waleck Dalpour, Professor of Business.
 Dr. Dalpour is the advisor for pre-MBA students.
 His office is located in Roberts Learning Center.

 If you are interested in obtaining a degree in engineering, but want a liberal arts college experience at a smaller campus as part of your education, you will be able to begin your studies at the University of Maine at Farmington and then transfer to the University of Maine.
 It is a five year program: you will spend your first three years at Farmington, and your last two years at Orono.
 Civil engineering and environmental engineering are proposed.
 At Farmington you will take liberal arts courses along with certain mathematics and science prerequisites.
 At Orono you will take your engineering courses.
 After your fourth year you will receive a Bachelor of Arts degree from UMF: your options are a B.A. in Mathematics, a B.A. in Environmental Science, or a B.A. in an Individualized Degree.
 After your fifth year, you will receive a bachelor of science in engineering from UM.
 You will be assigned advisors from both campuses as soon as you enroll in the program.
-For further information contact Rob Lively, Associate Provost and Dean of Academic Services in Merrill Hall.
+For further information contact the Associate Provost in Merrill Hall.